Hugofslopes/exam_rank4/README.md

 </p>

 <p>
-"This is the exercise I built for the exam Rank 3.
+This is the code that I built for the exam Rank 3.
 This code creates a program that replicates the behavior of Bash by executing commands and pipes through execve, and also supports one Bash builtin, cd, using the <b>chdir( )</b> function.
 </p>